doriantsai/weed-detection/README.md

 - Run `Detector.py`, which should automatically download the current Tussock model, and then run the detector on the test images

+## Model Evaluation
+- Model evaluation code from WeedModel.py (pre-2023) is now depracated
+- Instead, we use UNE's Model Evaluation Package.
+See https://github.com/AgKelpie/une_weed_package for more details on how to run.